gak/teslatte/README.md

 # Teslatte 🚗🔋☕

+> #### ⚠️ Alpha Warning! ⚠️
-> :warning: **Alpha Warning!** This Rust crate is still in alpha stage.
-It is something I put together if anyone needs it, and I'm aiming to work on it as I need more features.
+> This Rust crate is still in alpha stage.
+It is something I quickly put together if anyone needed it.
+I'm aiming to work on it as I need more features.

 A Tesla API using the `owner-api.teslamotors.com` endpoint as well as "interactive" OAuth.

 Currently, it only supports some the `/api/1/vehicles` endpoint, but it will be expanded in the future.

 It is fairly trivial to add in new endpoints if you feel like creating a PR.
 Please let me know if your PR is a massive change before spending a lot of time on it.

+Thanks to https://www.teslaapi.io/ for their excellent reference.

 ## Example